MrCatNerd/xab/README.md

 ## Optional dependencies

-if you want multi-monitor support you must have:
+for multi-monitor support you must have:
 * cglm version >= 0.8.4
 * xcb-randr version >= 1.5